ROCm/Tensile/docs/src/conceptual/solution-selection-catalogs.rst

 **Level 4: Exact solution**

 Finally, exact solutions contain fine-grained details about each solution that can be used during solution selection to locate the best kernel and to assert that the requested problem predicates are satisfied.
-At this level, there will typically exist a small pool of acceptable kernels for any requested GEMM.
 Each kernel will have an index and a performance ranking.
-During solution selection, this highest ranked kernel from this pool will be selected.
+During solution selection, the highest ranked kernel from this pool will be selected.

 Build modes